Are Twitch Streamers Finally Allowed To Multistream?

 - YouTube has begun rolling out Shorts linking to long-form videos (opens in a new tab) for all users.

-- Discord has started testing live stream clipping functionality.
+- Discord has started testing livestream clipping (opens in a new tab) functionality.

 - Kick is introducing new chat badges (opens in a new tab) for hosts, moderators, subscribers, and other roles.

-- Kick signs famous soccer transfer reporter Fabrizio Romano.
+- Kick signs famous soccer transfer reporter Fabrizio Romano (opens in a new tab).

 - TikTok is planning to prohibit links to e-commerce sites (opens in a new tab) such as Amazon.